aravi3/cpu-load-monitor/README.md

 ## Features

-- Displays the current average CPU load.
+- Displays the current average CPU load
-- Shows the average CPU load change over a 10-minute window.
+- Shows the average CPU load change over a 10 minute window
-- Alerts when the CPU has been under heavy load for 2 minutes or more.
+- Alerts when the CPU has been under heavy load for 2 minutes or more
-- Alerts when the CPU load has recovered.
+- Alerts when the CPU load has recovered
-- Communicates with a local backend service to retrieve CPU load information every 10 seconds.
+- Communicates with a local backend service to retrieve CPU load information every 10 seconds

 ## Project Structure

-- `server/`: Contains the Node.js server that fetches CPU load data.
+- `server/`: Contains the Node.js server that fetches CPU load data
-- `client/`: Contains the React frontend that renders the data and alerts.
+- `client/`: Contains the React frontend that renders the data and alerts

 ## Prerequisites